JatinKhare/advancesmcusystems/lab3/README.md

  - Slave bus width and Slave ports types

 2. **CDMA Unit**
- - Bit Width
+ - Bus Width
  - Burst Size
  - CDMA store and forward option

 3. **BRAM Controller**
- - Bit Width
+ - Bus Width

 4. **Synthesis Frequency**
- - The maximum possible (without any timing violations)
+ - Maximum possible (without any timing violations)

 ## (1) Zynq Unit

 ### Bit Width
 The bus widths possible for the master and slave interface of the PS are **32, 64, and 128**.
-We have been using the width size 128 since lab 1 and hence make no change to it whatsoever.
+We have been using the width size 128 since lab 1 and hence here we make no change to it whatsoever.
 The 128 bit bus width for the zynq master and slave buses is the maximum we can make them upto.

 ### Ports
-Following is the screenshot from showing the various port options available for the master and slave interfaces.
+Following is the screenshot from Vivado showing the various port options available for the master and slave interfaces.

 <img src="images\ports.png" width="400" />